vuejs/rfcs/active-rfcs/0000-sfc-script-setup.md

 ## Magic `let` bindings

+> Note: This section is not a part of this RFC but included here merely for reference.

 It is technically possible to compile `let` bindings in a way so that root level `let` bindings are implicitly reactive:

 ```vue